EunahYang/eunahyang.github.io/_pages/research-interests.md

 <h4 style="font-weight:700;">Current</h4>

 Life experiences are transient, yet they often leave lasting footprints on the mind and brain.
 Two people can live through nearly identical moments and come out changed in entirely different ways.
 Why are you and I different?
 And before I can even ask that seriously, what does "different" mean in the first place?
-These two questions are where my current interests begins.
+These two questions are where my current interest begins.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">